-- Number and percentage of patients reporting at least 1 (treatment-emergent) AE - Number and percentage of patients reporting at least 1 (treatment-emergent) SAE - Number and percentage of patients discontinuing the study drug due to a TEAE - Number and percentage of patients with AEs of special interest (infusion-related reaction/systemic injection reaction [hypersensitivity/anaphylactic reaction], infection, delayed hypersensitivity, localized injection site reaction, malignancy)
+- Number and percentage of patients reporting at least 1 (treatment-emergent) AE - Number and percentage of patients reporting at least 1 (treatment-emergent) SAE - Number and percentage of patients discontinuing the study drug due to a TEAE - Number and percentage of patients with AEs of special interest (infusion-related reaction/systemic injection reaction [hypersensitivity/anaphylactic reaction], delayed hypersensitivity, localized injection site reaction, infection, malignancy)

 If more than 1 AE is recorded for a patient within any SOC or PT, the patient will be counted only once using the most severe assessment.
+All safety data will be listed and summarized by treatment group as appropriate in the safety population.

-7.5.3 Clinical Laboratory Analyses
+7.4.3 Clinical Laboratory Analyses

-Clinical laboratory tests (clinical chemistry, hematology, and urinalysis), IGRA, and pregnancy testing will be summarized by treatment at each scheduled collection time.
+Clinical laboratory tests (clinical chemistry, hematology, and urinalysis), IGRA, anti-ds DNA, and pregnancy testing will be summarized by treatment at each scheduled collection time.
 For continuous parameters, change from baseline will also be summarized for all scheduled collection times after the first infusion.